koenpunt/InbeaconSdk-android/documentation/using-the-sdk.md

 ```

 ### askPermissions(Activity activity)
-Convenience method to ask COARSE_LOCATION permissions for SDK 23, needed for the use of beacons
+Convenience method to ask FINE_LOCATION permissions for SDK 23, needed for the use of beacons and geofences
 (safe to call with SDK 22 and lower, in this case it does nothing)

 ```java